EIDA/routing/doc/index.rst

 If some extra information not available within EIDA would like to be also routed, there is a *masterTable* that can be used.
-If the service finds a file called *masterTable.xml* when it starts, these routes are loaded in a separate table and are given the maximum priority.
-Only the network will be used when a request is processed.
+If the service finds a file called *masterTable.xml* in the *data* folder when it starts, these routes are loaded in a separate table and are given the maximum priority.
+Only the network level will be used when a request is processed.
 This could be perfect to route request to other networks, whose internal structure is not well known.

-In the following example, we show how to route to the service from IRIS, when the *II* network is requested. ::
+In the following example, we show how to point to the service in IRIS, when the *II* network is requested. ::

     <?xml version="1.0" encoding="utf-8"?>